 Transfer to the oven and bake for 10 minutes or until the cookies have puffed up and cracked, but are still a little gooey in the center.
 Cool down on the cooling racks once baked.

-Allow to cool and enjoy with hot coffee.
+Serve and enjoy with hot coffee or tea.

 Commonly Asked Questions